ntc2/ghc-8.2.1-regex-lazy-text-bug/README.md

 20000, 30000, and 40000 lines, respectively.
 For all of the unproblematic configurations, the run time is always about 1s.

+Full timing stats for all configurations in results-with-profiling.txt and results-without-profiling.txt.

 How the results were computed
 -----------------------------